Grower Glossary – CUpdated 18 days ago

 The green pigment that captures light energy for photosynthesis.

-Yellowing during late flower is natural — it means the plant is finishing and drawing down stored nutrients.
+Yellowing during late flower is natural.
+It means the plant is finishing and drawing down stored nutrients into the buds.

 Chlorosis